radarlabs/radar-sdk-ios/README.md

 To run the example app, clone this repository, add your publishable API key in `AppDelegate.swift`, and build the app.

+## SPM

+If you are using Swift Package Manager to manage your project's dependency, use this [SPM specific repository](https://github.com/radarlabs/radar-sdk-ios-spm) instead

 ## Support

 Have questions?
 We're here to help!
 Email us at [support@radar.com](mailto:support@radar.com).